att-circ-contrl/exp-utils/README.md

 experiment-specific should be in projects associated with those experiments.

+## Documentation

+The following files and directories contain documentation:

+* The `manuals` directory contains PDF documentation files produced by the sources described below.
+* The `latex-build` directory is the LaTeX build directory for project-wide documentation.
+Use `make -C latex-build` to rebuild these documents.
+* Individual tool folders will usually contain `README.md` files.
+* Individual tool folders may also contain `manual` directories as local LaTeX build directories.
+Run `make` in these folders to rebuild the associated tool documents.

 ## Libraries

 Libraries are provided in the `libraries` directory.
 With that directory